azazazo/azazazo.github.io/content/posts/tones.md

 draft = true
 +++

-The United States Department of State has a ranking of languages roughly categorised by how much time it takes for a native English speaker to
+(Mandarin) Chinese famously has four tones.
+It is also arguably the most well known tonal language, both in terms of how many speakers it has and how many people know of it.
+I like tonal languages a lot, and I also happen to be a native speaker of Mandarin Chinese.

 # Tones
-what tones are
-what tone isnt
-how tonogenesis happens
+It would do us good to first explain what tone is.
+Tonal languages assign a *pitch contour* to every syllable, and differences in pitch can

 # Chinese

-# Vietnamese

-# Tibetan
-script

-# Bonus: Korean
+#
-tonal -> atonal -> tonal